carrizo93/carrizo93.github.io/content/credits/index.md

 showPagination: false
 ---

 I was inspired to build this website by my longtime friend Alex Zhu, a SE '27 student at the University of Waterloo.
-Check out his website [here](https://probablyalexzhu.github.io/), as well as the GitHub for it below.
+Check out his website [here](https://probablyalexzhu.github.io/)!
-{{< github repo="probablyalexzhu/probablyalexzhu.github.io" >}}

 <br />